Smoothed Functional Algorithms for Stochastic Optimization using q-Gaussian Distributions: Background and Preliminaries

-A continuous form of the Shannon entropy, also known as differential entropy, has been extensively studied in statistical mechanics, probability and statistics.
-It is defined as

-where {$p(.)$} is a p.d.f. defined on the sample space {$\mathcal{X}$}.
-Following the lines of discrete form generalization given in~\citep{Tsallis_1988_jour_StatPhy}, \citet{Dukkipati_2007_jour_PhyA} provides a measure theoretic formulation of continuous form Tsallis entropy functional, defined as

-This function results when the natural logarithm in~\eqref{shannon_ent} is replaced by the $q${-}logarithm defined earlier.
-The differential Shannon entropy can be retrieved from~\eqref{tsallis_ent} as {$q\rightarrow1$}.

-The $q$-Gaussian distribution was developed to describe the process of L\'{e}vy super-diffusion~\citep{Prato_1999_jour_PhyRevE}, but has been later studied in other fields, such as finance~\citep{Sato_2001_jour_JourPhyConf} and statistics~\citep{Suyari_2005_jour_ITTrans}.
-Its importance lies in its power-law nature, due to which the tails of the $q${-}Gaussian decay at a slower rate than the Gaussian distribution, depending on $q$.
-It results from maximizing Tsallis entropy under certain `deformed' moment constraints, known as normalized $q$-expectation defined by
+The $q$-Gaussian class of distributions was developed to describe the process of L\'{e}vy super-diffusion~\cite{Prato_1999_jour_PhyRevE}, but has been later studied in other fields, such as finance~\cite{Sato_2001_jour_JourPhyConf} and statistics~\cite{Suyari_2005_jour_ITTrans}.
+The origin of this distribution is associated with the nonextensive generalization of Shannon entropy, introduced by~\citeN{Tsallis_1988_jour_StatPhy} in thermodynamics.
+It results from maximizing Tsallis entropy under certain `deformed' moment constraints, known as normalized $q$-expectation~\cite{Tsallis_1998_jour_PhysicaA}.
+This form of an expectation has been shown to be compatible with the foundations of nonextensive statistics, and it coincides with the usual notion of expectation in the limiting case of $q\to1$, a situation when Shannon entropy is also retrieved from Tsallis entropy.